dcos/dcos-cli/design/setup.md

 ## Automatically installing default plugins

-Finally, the CLI will attempt to auto-install "dcos-core-cli" and "dcos-enterprise-cli" plugins.
+Finally, the CLI will attempt to auto-install "dcos-core-cli", "dcos-enterprise-cli", and plugins for the services currently running on the cluster.

-### dcos-core-cli
+### dcos-core-cli and dcos-enterprise-cli

 The [core plugin](https://github.com/dcos/dcos-core-cli) contains subcommands such as marathon, job, node, package, service, task.

-### dcos-enterprise-cli

 The [enterprise plugin](https://github.com/mesosphere/dcos-enterprise-cli) gets installed when an EE cluster is detected.